Note

 Uncompressed audio

 The Speech service internally works on uncompressed audio, which is encoded with Pulse Code Modulation (or PCM).
-This means that every sample represents the amplitude of the signal.
-This is a simple representation for processing, but not space efficient so compression is often used for transporting audio.
+This encoding means that every sample represents the amplitude of the signal.
+This representation is simple for processing, but not space efficient, so compression is often used for transporting audio.

 Lossy compressed audio

-Lossy algorithms might enable greater compression resulting in smaller files or lower bandwidth, which can be important on mobile connections or busy networks.
+Lossy algorithms enable greater compression, which results in smaller files or lower bandwidth.
+This compression can be important on mobile connections or busy networks.
 A common audio format is MP3, which is an example of lossy compression.
-MP3 files are significantly smaller than the originals, and might sound nearly identical to the original, but you can't recreate the exact source file.
+MP3 files are significantly smaller than the originals and might sound nearly identical to the original, but you can't recreate the exact source file.
 Lossy compression works by removing parts of the audio or approximating it.
-When encoding with a lossy algorithm you trade off bandwidth for accuracy.
+When you encode with a lossy algorithm, you trade off bandwidth for accuracy.

 MP3 was designed for music rather than speech.

-AMR and AMR-WB were designed to efficiently compress speech for mobile phones, and won't work as well representing music or noise.
+AMR and AMR-WB were designed to efficiently compress speech for mobile phones, and they don't work as well for representing music or noise.

-A-Law and Mu-Law are older algorithms that compress each sample by itself, and converts a 16 bit sample to 8 bit using a logarithmic quantization technique.
-It should only be used to support legacy systems.
+A-Law and Mu-Law are older algorithms that compress each sample by itself.
+They convert a 16-bit sample to 8-bit by using a logarithmic quantization technique.
+Use these algorithms only to support legacy systems.

 Lossless compressed audio